cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

   * Need to answer Tim (BDO) question about the need to have different versions
 * Ryan - we deeply value predictability
   * For Chrome - major concern is we don't clearly say whether a new version has been in place for 90 or 180 days that a CA is expected to adhere to that new version
-* Paul V - One of the reasons that we have different versfion of the NSRs and the need to address it with ballots is the IPR review
+* Paul V - One of the reasons that we have different version of the NSRs and the need to address it with ballots is the IPR review
   * One of the fundamental problems with the different dates/versions and is there something that we can to do with the IPR review to address that concern
 * Dimitris - we are confusing too many things.
 It's not really an IPR issue
   * Stuck with IPR review for now
   * What Stephen states is more a concern: how are we supposed to have two audits, one for NSR 1.7 and another for NSR 2.0
     * CAs are required to adhere to the new requirements right away but the Webtrust criteria gets updated much slower.
-Is this an acceptable risk (i.e. giving the CA 365 days to get audited on the new version of the requirements)
+Is this an acceptable risk (i.e. giving the CA 365 days to get audited on the new version of the requirements)?
 * Brittany - WTCA requires that one gets audited against the CP/CPSes
   * What about removing the version from those other documents/BRs?
 * Tobi - Certificate consumers do not expect that CAs should have multi-use environments (i.e. should not use the same infrastructure for TLS and SMIME certificates)